CoherentLabs/GameUIComponents/components/text-field/README.md

 # Example

-You can check the `demo.html` where can be found a lot of examples with the `gameface-text-field`.
-There you can find:
+"You can check the `demo.html` file, which contains many examples of how to use the `gameface-text-field` component.
+There you will find:

 * How to use all the available `gameface-text-field` attributes.
 * How to customize the default `gameface-text-field` elements.